DirectoryTree/ImapEngine/readme.md

 > [!important]
 > IMAP does not support native pagination, as you would typically expect, like a SQL database.
 Instead,
 > ImapEngine retrieves all UID's from the selected folder, takes the slice of the UID's
-> that corresponds to the current page, and fetches the messages for those UID's.
+> that corresponds to the current page, and fetches the requested email message parts specifically for those UID's.

 ```php
 // Paginate messages with 10 messages per page.